PoCInnovation/Pool2025/P2P/day03/README.md

 ### ✔️ **Validation**:

 - Run the validation script `./scripts/validate -1` then enter your CID to validate your work.
+> Use the script associated with your operating system.

 And that's it, we have created our first CID!
 It is now available on our machine and you can find it in `$HOME/.ipfs/blocks`.